The New “Blended”: Integrating Individual and Group Learning

 “The more a job inherently resembles a game—with variety, appropriate and flexible challenges, clear goals, and immediate feedback—the more enjoyable it will be regardless of the worker’s level of development.” – Prof. Mihaly Csikszentmihalyi

-As companies track mission-critical content outside of their learning management systems and their learning and operations teams go out to form critical partnerships, bringing greater focus and limiting the number of learning-related solutions will be the number one challenge.
+As companies track mission-critical content outside their learning management systems and their learning and operations teams go out to form critical partnerships, bringing greater focus and limiting the number of learning-related solutions will be the number one challenge.

 Increasing Cost Awareness of Leadership Development

 Leadership development has always been somewhat of a luxury.
-The current economic situation has forced many companies to move away from in-person leadership development retreats toward more cost-effective solutions.
+The current economic situation has forced many companies away from in-person leadership development retreats toward more cost-effective solutions.
 Many ask if leadership development will drop down the priority list as budgets get tighter.
 Others believe we need great leaders now more than ever.

 Conclusion

-“Of all the virtues we can learn no trait is more useful, more essential for survival, and more likely to improve the quality of life than the ability to transform adversity into an enjoyable challenge.” – Prof. Mihaly Csikszentmihalyi
+“Of all the virtues we can learn, no trait is more useful, more essential for survival, and more likely to improve the quality of life than the ability to transform adversity into an enjoyable challenge.” – Prof. Mihaly Csikszentmihalyi

 References